HPC Data Management#

 Important

-The only caveat of this method is that anybody gaining access to your Hydra account will automatically gain access to your account in the external server as well.
+This method enables automatic login to external servers from Hydra.
+This means that anybody gaining access to your Hydra account (which should never happen) will automatically gain access to your account in that external server as well.
 Therefore, it is very important that you use a user account in the external server that is exclusively used for sending/receiving files to/from Hydra and that has limited user rights.

 The following steps show the easiest way to setup a secure connection without password to an external server: